Kuerbiskernbrotzz/AXEL/README.md

 # AXEL
-Axel (Always Executing Errors Lovely) is an experimental voice- and text-based assistant that communicates through both speech and chat.
+Axel (Always eXecuting Errors Lovely) is an experimental voice- and text-based assistant that communicates through both speech and chat.
 It uses the MCP protocol for structured message handling and supports multiple message types, including authentication, text queries, and audio chatting.
 Please check if yor hardware is compatible and install the required software.
 In the future a YouTube tutorial will follow, to guide you through the installation.
 ---